 Due to these privacy concerns you may want to consider deleting your family's period app.
 However, there are still a ton of benefits to tracking your period.

 Reasons to track your menstrual cycle

 Being able to track your menstrual cycle can be an extremely useful tool for a number of reasons.
-One of the main reasons is because it can help you keep up with any changes that may occur during your cycle and whether or not these changes are normal.
-Tracking your period also helps you see if there is anything that can be done to reduce the pain and discomfort that comes with menstruation.
+One of the main reasons is because it can help your teen keep up with any changes that may occur during their cycle and whether or not these changes are normal.
+Tracking their period also helps to see if there is anything that can be done to reduce the pain and discomfort that comes with menstruation.

-Not only does it help you keep track of past menstrual cycles and predict when your next period will start, but it also helps you prepare yourself mentally and physically for what's coming next.
+Not only does it help them keep track of past menstrual cycles and predict when their next period will start, but it also helps them prepare mentally and physically for what's coming next.

-There are many tracking options, but we recommend using a printable calendar that has space for each day of the month so that you don't miss any days or make mistakes when filling out the information about your body's monthly cycle.
+There are many tracking options, but we recommend using a printable calendar that has space for each day of the month so that they don't miss any days or make mistakes when filling out the information about their body's monthly cycle.

-If you’re ready to say goodbye to your period tracker app, or simply interested in a more analog way of getting to know your cycle, we’ve created a printable PDF tracker where you can record information on your cycle the old-fashioned way.
+If they're ready to say goodbye to their period tracker app, or simply interested in a more analog way of getting to know their cycle, we’ve created a printable PDF tracker where they can record information on their cycle the old-fashioned way.
 In our opinion, it's the best period tracker out there :)

 How does it work?

-Simply download the tracker and begin recording every symptom you experience throughout the month.
-Once your period begins, you can record the flow intensity for each day.
-Over time, you’ll start to recognize patterns in your mood and symptoms, and be better prepared for what’s to come.
+Simply download the tracker and they can begin recording every symptom they experience throughout the month.
+Once their period begins, they can record the flow intensity for each day.
+Over time, they'll start to recognize patterns in mood and symptoms, and be better prepared for what’s to come.
 It may turn out that the sudden sneak attack of the munchies wasn't so sudden after all.

-Just remember, your first period and the first few years of having your menstrual cycle may be irregular in terms of length of cycle, intensity of flow, and how often you get your period.
-Periods occur irregularly over this period as your body adjusts.
-Read more about what to expect with your first period here.
+Just remember, their first period and the first few years of having a menstrual cycle may be irregular in terms of length of cycle, intensity of flow, and how often they get their period.
+Periods occur irregularly over this period as the body adjusts.
+Read more about what to expect with their first period here.